 - TVs with Freeview

 - Remote Location

 - YHA hostels

-The best way to visit YHA South Downs is by train – Southease station, is less than 200m from the front door, and has regular connections to London Victoria via nearby Lewes.
-The 123 bus runs to Southease village - a 10-minute walk from the site, and the route takes in Lewes (train & bus station), Kingston, Rodmell and Newhaven.
+Southease station is less than 200m from the front door, and has regular connections to London Victoria via nearby Lewes.
+The 123 bus runs to Southease village – a 10-minute walk from the site – and the route takes in Lewes (train & bus station), Kingston, Rodmell and Newhaven.
 Coming by car, the entrance to the hostel is on the A26 between Newhaven and Lewes, and parking is available.